Tutopiya Logo

 When you need more support

-If probability application questions keep tripping you up — especially without replacement or “at least one” — work through the Probability topical past paper questions and the Probability Applications quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If probability application questions keep tripping you up — especially without replacement — work through the Probability topical past paper questions and the Probability Applications quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 Are Probability Applications hard in Cambridge IGCSE Maths?
-The rules are straightforward.
-Marks are lost when students add instead of multiply, forget without-replacement, or skip the complement for “at least one” questions.
+The rules are few once you know independent vs dependent.
+Marks are lost when students multiply without adjusting for removal.

 Ready to master Cambridge IGCSE Maths Probability Applications?